sachin87/week-of-month/README.md

 [climate]: https://codeclimate.com/github/sachin87/week-of-month
 [license]: http://opensource.org/licenses/MIT

-Week of month is a library which gives you week_of_month method on Date and Time class object, that returns week of the month.
-It basically extends the Date and Time class with several useful date helpers.
+Week of month is a gem which gives you access to methods for the Date and Time class objects.
+Among accurately displaying the days of a week in the form of a calendar arrangement, this gem will also provide you with tools for identifying which week of the month a particular date lies.

-## Assumption

-Sunday is the first day of the week.

 ## Getting Started